Frequently Asked Questions

 We are accredited and regulated by the Australian Criminal Intelligence commission to provide your police check results to you conveniently online.

-All checks provided by us are valid for use in all states and territories in Australia.
+All National Police Checks checks provided by us are valid for use in all states and territories in Australia.
 Please note that some organisations will only accept certificates issued by their own preferred provider or the Australian Federal Police.
-If unsure, please confirm with your employer if they have a preferred option or they will accept a National Criminal History check from a government accredited provider such as Crime Check Australia.
+If unsure, please confirm with your employer if they have a preferred option or they will accept a Nationally Coordinated Criminal History Check from a government accredited provider such as Crime Check Australia.

 Yes – a completed check may contain disclosable court outcomes from every Australian state and territory, at the discretion of the police checking services and legislation.